 of style and substance." - ESSENCE magazine, August 2016

-It's easy to see why New York Family magazine recently dubbed Nancy a “Redd Hot Mama."
+It's easy to see why New York Family magazine recently dubbed TV host & bestselling author Nancy Redd a “Redd Hot Mama."

-Nancy is a television and digital on-air host who can currently be seen on the new FOX syndicated daily talk show "So-Me TV."
-Previously she was one of the founding hosts at digital streaming network HuffPost Live, hosting thousands of hours of internet conversations with an eclectic range of celebrities ranging from Dr. Oz to Sharon Osbourne to the Secretary of Health to Steve Harvey.
+A panelist on FOX TV's pilot social media talk show, "So-Me," Nancy has also been seen as a guest family member on Hallmark Channel's Home & Family, a commentator on numerous talk & news shows, and as one of the founding hosts at HuffPost Live.
+Over the past four years Nancy has hosted thousands of hours of television and internet conversations with an eclectic range of celebrities ranging from Dr. Oz to Sharon Osbourne to the Secretary of Health to Steve Harvey.

 Two weeks after graduating from Harvard with an honors degree in Women’s Studies, Nancy won the title of Miss Virginia, going on to compete in the Miss America pageant where she won the swimsuit competition and made the top 10 at Miss America.